napframework/nap-docs/app/manual/06_rendering.md

 }
 ```

 This material binds the color 'white' to the `textColor` uniform input of the shader.
 This means that all the text rendered with this material will be 'white' unless overridden.
 The `textColor` uniform value is part of the `UBO` uniform struct.
 Every uniform value must be a member of a uniform struct and can't be declared independent from a struct inside a shader.
-Uniform values can be directly overridden in JSON (using a [nap::MaterialInstanceResource](@ref nap::MaterialInstanceResource)) or overridden at run-time using code:
+Uniform values can be directly overridden in JSON (using a [nap::MaterialInstanceResource](@ref nap::MaterialInstanceResource)) or overridden at run-time in code:

 ~~~~~~~~~~~~~~~{.cpp}
 // Get 'UBO' struct that holds 'textColor'